nwtgck/ts-json-validator/README.md

 Safer `JSON.parse()` validating by TypeScript types

-Write a format of JSON once, Derive the type automatically in compile-time.
+Write a format of JSON once, Derive the type automatically at compile-time.

 ## Installation